 Flanders Literature awards grants to foreign language publishers for the translation of literary work written or illustrated by residents of Dutch-speaking Belgium.
 The work should originally have been published in Dutch by a Flemish or Dutch publishing house.
 The purpose of these grants is to stimulate international publication or performance of work by Flemish authors, illustrators, playwrights and comic book authors.
 For illustrated books, the grant includes up to 15% of production costs.

-The Slovenian Book Agency (JAK) provides grants for translation and publication costs of Slovenian authors
+The Slovenian Book Agency (JAK) provides grants for translation and publication costs of Slovenian authors.

 The Croatian Ministry of Culture provides translation grants for books of Croatian authors in order to promote their presentation abroad.
 Foreign publishers can apply to the Ministry’s Service for Books and Publishing for subsidy, which is intended to cover the translation cost (partly or in full).
 The production itself is not subsidized.
 The accent is on translation of Croatian (contemporary) fiction and literary non-fiction.

 Grants for: literary fiction, poetry.
-All Portuguese authors and those from the Portuguese speaking countries (Angola, Mozambique Cap Verde, São Tomé, Guinea-Bissau and Timor) are eligible, exception made to Brazil (which has its own funding)and essays on literature are eligible.
+All Portuguese authors and those from the Portuguese speaking countries (Angola, Mozambique Cap Verde, São Tomé, Guinea-Bissau, and Timor) are eligible, exception made to Brazil (which has its own funding) and essays on literature are eligible.
 Support covers a part of the total translation cost.

 Wales Literature Exchange translation grants are open to foreign publishers for the translation of Wales' two literatures (Welsh and English language literature).
 In the case of translations of Welsh-language literature into English, publishers in the UK can also apply.